 The mystery/blessing of former 850 KOA critic Reggie McDaniel’s disappearance has been solved.

 Have you missed 850 KOA Radio movie and restaurant reviewer Reggie McDaniel?
-Neither have we.
-Let’s be honest – he’s arguably the worst radio presence in the state.
+Neither have I. Let’s be honest – he’s arguably the worst radio presence in the state.
 Nevertheless, Westword’s Michael Roberts has the details on his “mysterious” departure.
 Let’s hope the new business is successful, lest he return to the airwaves.

 We reported a couple of weeks ago that MediaNews Group chief and Denver Post publisher William Dean Singleton wasn’t happy with the media reports about his empire inching toward default, and now he has taken the message directly to his employees.
 Michael Roberts at Westword has the details.